-ENGAGE students using a “hook” activity that really pulls them in.
+- ENGAGE students using a “hook” activity that really pulls them in.
 Make it as fun as possible!
 Short videos could be used, too!

-EXPLORE – Do a fun lab or activity; ask lots of questions!
+- EXPLORE – Do a fun lab or activity; ask lots of questions!
 Have your students create their own questions and try to answer them.

-EXPLAIN – Give them the reasons why.
+- EXPLAIN – Give them the reasons why.

-ELABORATE – Tie in your explanation with their activities and a further demonstration if possible.
+- ELABORATE – Tie in your explanation with their activities and a further demonstration, if possible.

-EVALUATE – Give students scenarios or problems to solve; ask questions.
+- EVALUATE – Give students scenarios or problems to solve; ask questions.

 Some teachers might be turned off by inquiry-based learning because it requires a concrete understanding to execute the activities, as well as more preparation.
 Here’s the thing about inquiry: it’s not the easiest method (at least at first), but it is one of the most effective.
-If you are not doing any inquiry-based lessons, I would advise that you add one or two of the 5 E’s to each science unit, each year, until you have mastered each of the 5 E’s of inquiry.
-Start off with a demonstration, or an engaging activity.
+If you are not doing any inquiry-based lessons, then I would advise that you add one or two of the 5 E’s to each science unit, each year, until you have mastered each of the 5 E’s of inquiry.
+Start off with a demonstration or an engaging activity.
 You are probably already equipped to do the explaining and evaluating!

 However, not all science subjects require inquiry-based learning for maximum retention.
 Using inquiry to teach about forces and Newton’s laws would probably have a more lasting impact and worth than using inquiry to teach about cells.
 You can pick and choose, and chip away at a one year at a time.
 Some scientific inquiry is better than none.

-In the U.S., we tend to use flawless student work as an exemplary model for the rest of the class.
+In the U.S. we tend to use flawless student work as an exemplary model for the rest of the class.
 But in other countries, such as Japan, the teacher will call on struggling students to share their work.
 If you think about it, this makes perfect sense.
 The struggling student brings his or her work to the board and other struggling students benefit as they are walked through the appropriate steps.
 However, in the U.S. this might be associated with embarrassment.
 In an inquiry-based lesson, it creates a more problem-solving atmosphere in which students work together with the aid of their teachers to reach conclusions.
 This could potentially negate any embarrassment among struggling students and make them more willing to share their misconceptions as a class.

-It’s never too early for Inquiry!
+It’s never too early for inquiry!

 I asked my Kindergartener do some “experiments” at home.
-I gave her a small pile of household objects: a penny, a paperclip, a quarter, a screw, a spoon, a clementine, a large piece of wood, a flip-flop and a ball of play-do.
+I gave her a small pile of household objects: a penny, a paperclip, a quarter, a screw, a spoon, a clementine, a large piece of wood, a flip-flop, and a ball of play-doh.
 I had her divide them into two piles: one for items she predicted would float in water, and one for items she predicted would sink in water.